 Clearing the Debris: The Rules on Loose Impediments

 The general area is full of natural debris.
-The an amazing part about all all of the objects on an around the general area are that as a golf, youare are allowed ot touch and remove tem.
+The amazing part about all the objects in and around the general area is that as a golfer, you are allowed to touch and remove them.
 So, the Rules of Golf give you permission to clean it up a bit using "loose impediments."
-Let's take a lookat ehat " Loose impedents" are:
+Let's take a look at what "loose impediments" are:

 A "loose impediment" is any unattached, natural object.
-The most examples of most common impediments are things most golfs already face everyday without a second thought, such as things like:
+The most common examples are things golfers regularly face, such as:

 - Leaves, twigs, and pinecones